Nha Phlebotomy Practice Test 1

 10. What is the correct way to dispose of used needles and syringes?

-a) In the regular trash. b) In a sharps container. c) In a biohazard bag. d) In a recycling bin.
+a) In the regular trash. b) In a sharps container.
+And c) In a biohazard bag. d) In a recycling bin.

 Answer: b) In a sharps container.
 Sharps containers prevent accidental needle sticks and ensure safe disposal of potentially infectious materials.